 The VB_Box_Mgr_WK_Addr default of 0xBC0000 differs from the default used in previous vb driver versions, 0xA40000.
 The new default places the vb box manager well-known address near the top of what is assumed to be a 2 MB A24 or A32 window: 0xC00000 (window top) minus 0x040000 (256 KB size) equals 0xBC0000.
 This reduces fragmentation within the window and minimizes potential conflict with other VMEbus drivers on the same node allocating memory in the same window.

 UNIVERSE II Restriction

-The VB\Box\Mgr\WK\Addr default of 0xBC0000 does not fit into the UNIVERSE II adapter's default special A24/A16 outbound window, due to the allocation of the A24/A16 window's top 64 KB for A16 space.
-UNIVERSE II vb nodes should either adjust the box manager well-known address down by 64 KB (x10000) to 0xBB0000 to allow use of the A24/A16 window, or use an outbound PCI-to-VME 64 KB window to map the 0xBC0000 default.
-Note that doing the latter can boost performance by allowing use of BLTs, at the cost of the added PCI resources used to map the window.
+Section 3.7, UNIVERSE II Two-Node Network Example, uses the value 0xFC0000 for VB_Box_Mgr_WK_Addr.
+This suggested value does not fit into the UNIVERSE II adapter's default special A24/A16 outbound window, due to the allocation of the A24/A16 window's top 64 KB for A16 space.
+UNIVERSE II vb nodes should either adjust the box manager well-known address down by 64 KB (x10000) to 0xFB0000 to allow use of the A24/A16 window, or instead use an outbound PCI-to-VME 256 KB (or larger) window to map the 0xFC0000 value.
+Note that doing the latter can boost performance by allowing use of block transfers (BLTs) and a wider data path, at the cost of the added PCI resources used to map the window.